segment-boneyard/nightmare/Readme.md

 **⚠️ Security Warning:** We've implemented [many](https://github.com/segmentio/nightmare/issues/1388) of the security recommendations [outlined by Electron](https://github.com/electron/electron/blob/master/docs/tutorial/security.md) to try and keep you safe, but undiscovered vulnerabilities may exist in Electron that could allow a malicious website to execute code on your computer.
 Avoid visiting untrusted websites.

-**🛠 Migrating to 3.x:** We've worked hard to make improvements to nightmare while limiting the breaking changes.
-You'll want to check out [this issue](https://github.com/segmentio/nightmare/issues/1396) before upgrading.
-There's a good chance you won't need to do anything.
+**🛠 Migrating to 3.x:** You'll want to check out [this issue](https://github.com/segmentio/nightmare/issues/1396) before upgrading.
+We've worked hard to make improvements to nightmare while limiting the breaking changes and there's a good chance you won't need to do anything.

 [Niffy](https://github.com/segmentio/niffy) is a perceptual diffing tool built on Nightmare.
 It helps you detect UI changes and bugs across releases of your web app.